richnologies/richnologies/README.md

 ### Hi there, I'm [Ricardo Sanchez!](https://ricardosanchez.dev) 👋

 I'm a Senior Web Applications Developer at [PSI](https://www.psi-mobile.com/) were we help utility and telco companies sell in an ultra-competitive space.
-I'm also the creator of [ngx-stripe](https://github.com/richnologies/ngx-stripe) and a Stripe Community Expert for Angular.
+I'm also the creator of [ngx-stripe](https://github.com/richnologies/ngx-stripe).

 <p>
 <a href="https://twitter.com/richnologies">